caisan/emperorlu.github.io/_pages/about.md

 ## About Me

-I\'m Kai Lu, currently studying for a Ph.D. at Huazhong University of Science and Technology(HUST).
+I\'m Kai Lu, currently studying for a Ph.D. at Huazhong University of Science and Technology.
 My major is storage systems and techniques.

 ## Interests and Projects